 “Police at all times, should maintain a relationship with the public the gives reality to the historic tradition that the police are the public and the public are the police; the police being only members of the public who are paid to give full-time attention to duties which are incumbent on every citizen in the interests of community welfare and existence.”

 “Police should always direct their action strictly towards their functions and never appear to usurp the powers of the judiciary.”

 “The test of police efficiency is the absence of crime and disorder, not the visible evidence of police action in dealing with it.”

-So, full transparency here, I have friends that are police officers.
+I have friends that are police officers.
 Friends and families that I deeply admire.
-Friends who, dare I say, aspire to Peel’s Principles.
+Friends who I believe aspire to Peel’s Principles, even if implicitly.

 At the same time, just yesterday as I write this very blog, there were protests throughout my hometown of Chicago calling to “defund the police” in response to the tragedies of George Floyd and the many others gun down by police, including Chicago’s own Laquan McDonald.

 When confronted with these tragedies, a common refrain from many is that “most cops are good cops.”
 Well, on that score, I personally couldn’t agree more.
 I know my friends are good cops.
 I know they are good to their families and friends.
 And I know they are committed to their communities.
 And I can’t imagine being in their shoes given the challenges they must confront on a daily basis.

 But on some level, this also seems to be a red herring.
 The question is not whether most cops are good cops.
 The question is what then, assuming most cops are in fact good cops, is driving some of the systematic failures that we have witnessed?
 How do we even begin to reconcile these dueling realities?

 And just what would our man Peel think if he were alive today?
 Would he think that his esteemed Principles apply today?
 And if not, why not?